Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Package

 \subsection{Polytope classes and generators}

-Our package \pkg{volesti} comes with $4$ classes to handle different representations of polytopes.
-Table~\ref{tab:classpol} demonstrates the exposed \proglang{R} classes.
-The name of the classes are the names of polytope representations as defined in Section~\ref{subsec:polytopes}.
-There is one more class called \code{VpolytopeIntersection} that represents the intersection of two V-polytopes.
+The package \pkg{volesti} comes with three classes to handle different representations of polytopes.
+Table~\ref{tab:classpol} demonstrates the exposed {R} classes.
+The name of the classes are the names of polytope representations as defined in the previous section.
 Each polytope class has a few variable members that describe a specific polytope, demonstrated in Table~\ref{tab:classpol}.
-The matrices and the vectors in Table~\ref{tab:classpol} correspond to those of Section~\ref{subsec:polytopes} which define a polytope of a particular representation.
-The \code{integer} variable \code{type} implies the representation: \code{1} is for H-polytopes, \code{2} for V-polytopes, \code{3} for Z-polytopes and \code{4} for the intersection of two V-polytopes.
-The \code{numerical} variable \code{volume} corresponds to the volume of the polytopes if it is known.
-The \pkg{volesti}'s generators of standard, well studied polytopes assign the value of the exact volume to this variable.
+The matrices and the vectors in Table~\ref{tab:classpol} correspond to those in the polytope definitions.
+The \code{integer} variable \code{type} implies the representation: \code{1} is for H-polytopes, \code{2} for V-polytopes, \code{3} for Z-polytopes.
+The \code{numerical} variable \code{volume} corresponds to the volume of the polytopes if it is known. \pkg{volesti} provides standard and random polytope generators.
+The first, produce well known polytopes such as cubes, cross polytopes, and simplices and assign the value of the exact volume to \code{volume} variable.
+The second, are random generators using various probability distributions and methods to produce a variety of different random polytopes; notably the generated polytopes has unknown volume.

-The set of polytopes' generators can be used to create and test a variety of different input data.
-All the random generators could take a generator seed as input.